Skip to main content

 According to the Federal Trade Commission, perpetrators of financial aid fraud often use the following lines to sell their scholarship services; students should avoid any scholarship service or website that states the following:

-Graduation Rates and Statistics
+Graduation rates and statistics

 This is the rate for degree-seeking full-time undergraduates who have graduated from their programs within 150% of the normal time for graduations.